Vanshaj14Mohan/Spot-the-scam/readme.md

 ## 👨‍💻 Author

-Developed as part of a Data Science project assignment titled **"Spot the Scam"**.
+Developed with ❤️ as a part of a Data Science project assignment titled **"Spot the Scam"**.

 ```